themobilecoder/personal-ai-server/README.md

 aslkdnk-321kn-321nkasd-321
 ```

-2.1 (Optional) Generate keys using `openssh`
+3. (Optional) Generate keys using `openssh`

 ```
 echo "ak-auth-$(openssl rand -hex 16)"
 ```

+and use this value as your api key

-3. Run the server by starting the docker containers (ollama, auth-server, caddy) using `docker-compose`
+4. Run the server by starting the docker containers (ollama, auth-server, caddy) using `docker-compose`

 ```
 docker compose up -d